digipolisantwerp/dataaccess_aspnetcore_deprecated/readme.md

 ### Json config file

-The path to the Json config file has to be given as argument to the _*AddDataAccess*_ method, together with the concrete type of your DbContect as generic parameter :
+The path to the Json config file has to be given as argument to the _*AddDataAccess*_ method, together with the concrete type of your DbContext as generic parameter :

 ``` csharp
 services.AddDataAccess<MyEntityContext>(opt => opt.FileName = "configs/dbconfig./json");